williamparry/cloudRIG/README.md

 [Powered by Parsec](https://parsec.tv), but there is an old [ZeroTier + Steam Home Streaming branch](https://github.com/williamparry/cloudRIG/tree/zerotier-steamstreaming)

+---

+**Note:** I STRONGLY recommend you use a dedicated AWS account for cloudRIG as described [here](https://github.com/williamparry/cloudRIG/wiki/AWS-Testing#setting-up-a-test-account).

+---

 ## Features

 * Play using Parsec for around $0.10c / hour